 What Are the Possible Benefits of Secured Loans?

-Secured loans may also offer some easier qualifying criteria.
-For example, secured loans may have less stringent requirements for credit score vs unsecured loans, which generally rely more on the actual credit and income profile of the customer.
+Secured loans may also be easier for borrowers to qualify for.
+For example, secured loans may have less stringent requirements for credit score compared to unsecured loans, which generally rely more on the actual credit and income profile of the customer.

 What Are the Stakes?

 The stakes for borrowers can be pretty high for secured loans.
-Consider that if you stop paying these debts (timeframes for secured loan default can vary depending upon the type of secured debt and lender terms), the bank can seize the secured asset, which might be the house you live in or the car you need to drive your kids to school or yourself to work.
+After all, consider what happens if you stop paying these debts.
+(Timeframes for secured loan default can vary depending upon the type of secured debt and lender terms.)
+The bank can seize the secured asset, which might be the house you live in or the car you need to drive your kids to school or yourself to work.

 Failing to pay your debt, or even paying it late, can possibly have a negative effect on your credit score and your ability to secure future credit, at least in the shorter term.